Asterids/tiptap/README.md

 A typing speed test.

-Created with Svelte & SvelteKit, Faker.js, Vite, and Playwright.
+Created with Svelte & SvelteKit and Faker.js.

 *Code still in progress*